Sv443-Network/UserUtils/README.md

 The `options` parameter is optional and will be passed to the MutationObserver that is used internally.
 The default options are `{ childList: true, subtree: true }` - you may see the [MutationObserver.observe() documentation](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#options) for more information and a list of options.
 For example, if you want to trigger the listeners when certain attributes change, pass `{ attributes: true, attributeFilter: ["class", "data-my-attribute"] }`
+Additionally, there are the following extra options:
+- `defaultDebounce` - if set to a number, this debounce will be applied to every listener that doesn't have a custom debounce set (defaults to 0)

 ⚠️ The instances of this class need to be created after the `baseElement` is available in the DOM (at the earliest when using `@run-at document-end` or after `DOMContentLoaded` has fired).